npm Feed Widget for Website. Free, Live - Poper

 1. 01

-Poper builder searching for @acme/core resolving to npmjs.com/package/@acme/core with a 1.4M weekly downloads card, Verified Maintainer badge, and an npm red Connect button
+Poper builder searching for @acme/core resolving to npmjs.com/package/@acme/core with current version metadata, a Verified Maintainer badge, and an npm red Connect button

 2. 02